Node.js DNS Resolution: lookup, resolve & c-ares

 console.error(err.code, err.hostname, err.address, err.port);

-});The fields depend on where the error surfaced.
-A DNS path may give you a hostname and no numeric address.
-A socket path may give you a numeric address and port.
-Keep those apart.
-It saves time.
+});The fields tell you where the failure came from.
+A DNS error may include a hostname but no numeric address.
+A socket error may include an address and port.
+Keep those separate when debugging.
+It saves a lot of time.

 net.connect({ host: '192.0.2.10', port: 5432 });With a numeric IPv4 address, Node can build an IPv4 socket address immediately.
-With a numeric IPv6 address, it can build an IPv6 socket address immediately.
-The OS still performs routing, local-address selection, and TCP connection work after that.
-DNS simply left the path because the caller already supplied the address.
+With a numeric IPv6 address, Node can build an IPv6 socket address immediately.
+The OS still has to route the packet, choose a local address, and perform the TCP connection work.
+DNS is gone from the path because the caller already supplied an address.

-That is a useful debugging split.
-Replace the hostname with one returned address.
-If the numeric connection fails the same way, you are below DNS.
-If the numeric connection works while the hostname fails, stay in resolver behavior.
-If one returned address works and another returned address fails, you have an address-family, route, listener, firewall, or later transport issue.
+That gives you a clean debugging move.
+Replace the hostname with one address that DNS returned.
+If the numeric connection fails the same way, keep looking below DNS - routing, listener, firewall, TCP, TLS, or the remote service.
+If the numeric connection works but the hostname fails, stay with resolver behavior.
+If one returned address works and another fails, check address family, routing, firewall rules, listener binds, and fallback behavior.

 const socket = net.connect({ host: '2001:db8::10', port: 443 });

-Most high-level client code hides this boundary. fetch('https://example.com') parses a URL, extracts a host, resolves it, opens a connection, negotiates TLS for HTTPS, writes HTTP, and reads a response.
-Chapter 10 and Chapter 11 own those higher pieces.
-Here, keep only the first handoff: host string in, candidate addresses out.
+High-level clients hide this work. fetch('https://example.com') parses the URL, extracts the host, resolves it, opens a connection, negotiates TLS, writes HTTP, and reads the response.
+Later chapters own those higher layers.
+For this chapter, keep the first handoff in view - host string in, candidate addresses out.

-Node lets some client APIs override that handoff with a custom lookup function.
+Some Node client APIs let you override that handoff with a custom lookup function -

 import http from 'node:http';